kitsunyan/intel-undervolt/README.md

 `tdp ${short_term} ${long_term}` can be used in order to alter short term and long term power limits.
 For example, `tdp 35 25`.

+You can also specify a time window for each limit in seconds.
+For instance, `tdp 35/5 25/60` for 5 seconds and 60 seconds respectively.

 ### Temperature Limit

 `tjoffset ${temperature_offset}` can be used in order to alter temperature limit.
 This value